SHOWstudio website rebuild

 - I was asked by the team at Notekick to help out with some front-end development on their site.

-- Various odds and ends on GitHub.
+- Various projects on GitHub.

 A very brief CV